Christopher Wood, Self Portrait 1927.

 In 1922, less than a year after arriving in the French capital, he explained in a letter to his mother that most modern artists strove to interpret their subjects as though ‘through the eyes of the smallest child who sees nothing except that which would strike them as being the most important’.
 The published letters of Van Gogh also had a huge impact, in particular the comparison he made between the solitary struggle of the artist and the hard-worn existence of rural peasants, who he felt were closer to nature and therefore less morally corrupt.
 Reflecting on the purity of Van Gogh’s ideas, Wood commented to his mother ‘He must have had such a beautiful mind, so broad nothing petty could have entered his head, otherwise he could never have painted.’

-In 1923 Wood and Gandarillas embarked on a motor tour of Scotland.
-Wood also visited an exhibition in London including works by Paul Nash, Matthew Smith and Walter Sickert, Wood regularly met with Augustus John.
+In 1923 the two embarked on a motor tour of Scotland.
+Wood also visited an exhibition in London including works by Paul Nash, Matthew Smith and Walter Sickert, Wood regularly sees Augustus John.
 In 1925 Wood spent some time with Picasso who gave him advice on drawing.
 Returning to London, Wood begins creating designs for the Ballet Russes’s first English-themed ballet.

-In 1926 Wood embarked on his first heterosexual affair with Jeanne Bourgoint, who poses for nude studies and portraits.
+In 1926 Wood embarks on his first heterosexual affair with Jeanne Bourgoint, who poses for nude studies and portraits.

 Christopher Wood ‘Jeanne Bourgoint’ – Woman With Fox’.
 1929

-In August 1926 Wood made his first trip to Cornwall travelling with Gandarillas, first to the Scilly Isles then on to St Ives in the September.
-He meets Ben and Winifrid Nicholson.
+In August 1926 Wood makes his first trip to Cornwall travelling with Gandarillas, first to the Scilly Isles then on to St Ives in the September.
+He meets Ben and Winifred Nicholson.

 A growing relationship between Wood and the Nicholson’s saw them sharing exhibitions and subsequently painting together in Cumberland and Cornwall in 1928.
 The Nicholson’s had acquired a stone house named Bankshead in Cumbria in 1923.
 Wood arrived at Bankshead in the spring of 1928.
 Suitably inspired Wood wrote “I am absolutely on the verge of the real thing after what I learnt and saw at Bankshead”.